Intel is upset that Qualcomm is treating it like Intel treated AMD for years and years

 In a missive to the US international trade watchdog, the ITC, Chipzilla roundly condemned Qualcomm: the x86 processor giant claimed Qualy's attempts to halt imports of iPhones and iPads, over allegations of patent infringement, was anticompetitive behavior.
 Tell that to AMD.

 The letter, dated Thursday, was sent in response to the request Qualcomm lodged earlier this month that the ITC prohibit the import and sale of allegedly infringing Apple products, all of which happen to use Intel's radio modems.
+Suffice to say, Qualcomm also designs radio modems chipsets, which are also used in iPhones and other smartphones, pitching Intel on a collision course with Qualy.

 In the filing, made by three Intel lawyers on behalf of the silicon goliath, Chipzilla makes its motivations clear early on: